nishant1618/Employee-Management-Tool-Django-nextjs-project/README.md

         http://127.0.0.1:8000/swagger/
         http://127.0.0.1:8000/redoc/

 ### WARNING
--After creating virtual environment for django backend,you need to install all the neccesary tools needed
+- After creating virtual environment for django backend,you need to install all the neccesary tools needed
--ensure python,django,node,etc are preinstalled.
+- ensure python,django,node,etc are preinstalled.
--use this code if pkg module is not found
+- use this code if pkg module is not found
->pip install --upgrade setuptools
+> pip install --upgrade setuptools

--Ensure once the database is created,don't use it again for making the same migrations.It will overlap the models and data.
+- Ensure once the database is created,don't use it again for making the same migrations.It will overlap the models and data.

+## Contributing
+Contributions are welcome!
+Please fork this repository and submit pull requests for any enhancements or bug fixes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any questions or issues, please open an issue on GitHub or contact [nishantbehera2002@gmail.com].